 How To Lower Your Verizon Bill

 At BillSmart, we’ve learned all the tricks to reduce your Verizon Wireless bill.
-We’ve negotiated thousands of Verizon bills!
+We’ve negotiated thousands of Verizon bills over the last couple of years!
 In this guide, we’ll show you the best ways how to get a lower Verizon bill.

 We’re happy to report that we’ve saved our clients $352 on average on their Verizon bills.
 Our success rate is 83%.

 If you want to skip the hassle and get results, we’d be happy to negotiate your bill on your behalf.
 Just click the button below to get started.

 - Find your latest statement and review your current plan features

 - Call Verizon at 1 (800) 922-0204 or chat with them online